Program to provide a Linux cd history directory stack

 provides a Linux shell cd history directory stack.
 A shell

-command and maintain an ordered stack of all directories you previously visited
+maintain an ordered stack of all directories you have previously visited

-which can be listed and quickly jumped to by numeric index.
-You
+which can be listed and quickly navigated to.

 The latest version and documentation is available at http://github.com/bulletmark/cdhist.

 $ cd /tmp $ cd /etc $ cd /usr/share/doc $ cd /boot/loader $ cd ~/etc $ cd

 At any point you can use the

 cd -- command to list all your previously

 visited directories and be prompted for one to select and

 $ cd -- 6 ...
 5 /tmp 4 /etc 3 /usr/share/doc 2 /boot/loader 1 ~/etc 0 ~ Select index [or <enter> to quit]: 3 $ pwd /usr/share/doc

 That's it!
 The above is all you really need to know.
 Instead of having to type the directory name you merely enter it's index.
 The directories are displayed most recently visited last, without duplicates.
 Index 0 is the current directory, index 1 is the previous, index 2 is the second previous, up to a user configurable number (default 50).
 Other available commands and options are: